waitandhope123/gr-failure-manifold/SPECULATION.md

 # Speculation: What If We Have The Wrong Focus?
+(Derived from Claude by Anthropic)

 ## Based on systematic analysis of GR Toy Lab failure patterns